sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

-Note on importing data from other file formats: To import continuous data from a Matlab *.mat* file instead from a Matlab array, scroll the list of choices in the box above that shows Matlab *.mat* file.
+Note on importing data from other file formats: To import continuous data from a Matlab *.mat* file instead of a Matlab array, scroll the list of choices in the box above that shows Matlab *.mat* file.

 Note: When reading a Matlab *.mat* file, EEGLAB assumes it contains only one Matlab variable.
-For reading a (32-bit) binary float-format data file, two choices are available: *float le* (little-endian) and *float be* (big-endian) The correct choice here depends on operating system.
+For reading a (32-bit) binary float-format data file, two choices are available: *float le* (little-endian) and *float be* (big-endian) The correct choice here depends on the operating system.
 In case the bit ordering is unknown, try each of them.
 Note that the toolbox command line function [shortread.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=shortread.m) can also be used to read data from a (16-bit) short-integer file.
-The resulting Matlab array may then be imported into EEGLAB as shown above.
+The resulting Matlab array may then be imported into EEGLAB, as shown above.

-Once the data is imported, refer the [quickstart guide](/Tutorials/quickstart.html) to scroll the data.
+Once the data is imported, refer to the [quickstart guide](/Tutorials/quickstart.html) to scroll the data.

 ### Importing a file containing a Matlab structure

 Matlab files may have many different formats.
 They are simply containers (like Excel files may contain data organized in many different ways in different tabs).
-EEGLAB cannot guess the internal format of the Matlab file, so you need to do this step yourself.
+EEGLAB cannot guess the Matlab file's internal format, so you need to do this step yourself.
 Matlab files are best imported on the Matlab command line

 ``` matlab
 mydata = load(‘-mat’, ‘your_file.mat’)
 ```

-Then see where is the data in the “mydata” structure, for example in mydata.eeg might contain an array that contains raw EEG data (channels by samples).
+Then see where the data is in the “mydata” structure, for example *mydata.eeg* might contain an array that contains raw EEG data (channels by samples).
 Put this data in a Matlab variable.

 ``` matlab
 myeeg = mydata.eeg; % This is an example, the name of the field "eeg" might differ for you
 ```

-Then select EEGLAB menu item <font color=brown>File → Import data → from ASCII/float file or Matlab array</font> and enter “myeeg” in the first edit box (the previous section has more details on importing Matlab arrays).
+Then select EEGLAB the <font color=brown>File → Import data → from ASCII/float file or Matlab array</font> menu item and enter “myeeg” in the first edit box (the previous section has more details on importing Matlab arrays).

 ### Importing sets of data averages

-EEGLAB was made to process and visualize single-trial data. <b>Despite continuing to include this section in the tutorial, we strongly advise against processing and importing data averages</b>.
-Instead one should import single-trial data from which event averages may be extracted.
+EEGLAB was made to process and visualize single-trial data. <b>Despite this section in the tutorial, we strongly advise against processing and importing data averages</b>.
+Instead, one should import single-trial data from which event averages may be extracted.
 Event-related potential (ERP) averages can also be processed and visualized, but they should not be imported directly.

-However, for old data only data averages might be avaialble.
-It is possible to process the three average-ERP epochs as if they were single-trial epochs (although in this case some EEGLAB functions may not be meaningful).
-To import data grand-average epochs into EEGLAB, stack the different conditions in a single array as explained below.
+However, for old data, only data averages might be available.
+It is possible to process the three average-ERP epochs as if they were single-trial epochs (although in this case, some EEGLAB functions may not be meaningful).
+To import grand-average epochs into EEGLAB, stack the different conditions in a single array as explained below.

 First, the data averages for different conditions must be imported to